 After World War II technology also became an important part of the landscape,[2] and people began to see UFOs in the sky.[3]
 Over time, observers noticed the more extreme UFO contactee episodes took on common themes.
-Aliens[4] messages claimed the inhabitants of other worlds being concerned about atomic weapons and the threat mankind posed to the rest of the galaxy and itself.
+Alien[4] messages claimed the inhabitants of other worlds being concerned about atomic weapons and the threat mankind posed to the rest of the galaxy and itself.
 These alien encounters mirrored the general concerns of people in the United States nuclear weapons could end civilization.
 Americans felt vulnerable, and the aliens often delivered messages of peace and hope.

 Encounters also referenced the culture of the time, as illustrated by the following story.
 In the late 1950’s, the story of Valiant Thor [5], the commander of a spaceship with a three “person” crew from the planet Venus, came to light.
 His spaceship allegedly landed in Alexandria, Virginia (right outside Washington D.C.) where he used mind control techniques to force two policemen to let him go.
 Other stories of mind control followed, as Valiant Thor seemed to have unfettered access to the Pentagon.
 He lived there for three years, advising top officials and even meeting with President Dwight D. Eisenhower.
 Reportedly, President Eisenhower turned down the help of the Venusians in solving the world’s problems since it is the nature of mankind to struggle and progress.
 Valiant Thor forged a friendship with Dr. Frank Stranges, an ordained minister and alleged biblical scholar[6] who later recounted Valiant Thor’s story.
 It is at this point religious and technological themes converge.
 When asked where he was from, Thor claimed he was from Venus, a planet where the inhabitants were still in intimate contact with God.
 After several years on Earth, and his mission seemingly completed, Valiant Thor and his crew left.